-21 Adapted from Statistics Canada, 2016 Census in Cédric de Chardon, "An Overview of Economic Outcomes and Contributions of Refugees: Towards an Impact Story," Canadian Council for Refugees Fall Consultation, 27 November 2018, slide 11.
-This does not constitute an endorsement by Statistics Canada of this product.
+^{21 2016} Census in Cédric de Chardon, "An Overview of Economic Outcomes and Contributions of Refugees: Towards an Impact Story," Canadian Council for Refugees Fall Consultation, 27 November 2018, slide 11.

 Education

 Refugee children23 perform as well in school as Canadian-born children, and their knowledge and skills contribute greatly to Canada's workforce.